CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ### Notifications

-Whenever a dataset with your ORCID is published, you should receive an email (and / or an ORCID internal notification) to inform you that Datacite has updated your ORCID record.
+Whenever a dataset with your ORCID is published, you should receive an email (and / or an ORCID internal notification) to inform you that DataCite has updated your ORCID record.

 ![ORCID auto-update email notification]({{ site.baseurl }}/assets/orcid/image7.png)